How to Build a Sales Process in 8 Steps (Free Template) for 2022

 Prospect: “Yes.
 At that point, we'd purchase your product.”

-Not only are you exploring their buying process, but you’re getting your prospect to imagine a scenario where they become your customer, which is a powerful tool for getting the close.
+Not only are you exploring their buying process, but you’re getting your prospect to imagine a scenario where they become your customer, which is a powerful tool for getting close.

-One mistake a lot of companies make is cutting the sales process after the close.
-You got the sale, you delivered, your customer is happy.
+A mistake many companies make is ending the sales process after the close.
+You got the sale, you delivered, and your customer is happy.

 Cardone shares, “91% of clients say they are open to providing referrals.
 Yet, only 11% of salespeople ask for referrals.”

-At a certain point, you should ask them if they know anyone else they think would benefit from your service or product.
+At a certain point, ask them if they know anyone else who would benefit from your service or product.
 A warm lead like this is the easiest way to bring in new business.